 I am a dually licensed LPCC and RD.
 I take a HAES approach to sessions and will help parents to understand how to speak about food in a neutral, intuitive way.
 I teach intuitive eating to clients and their parents and will have at times joint sessions with the adolescent and parents if the adolescent is okay with it.
 I practice a person-centered approach to counseling and will gently push the client while also meeting them where they are at.

 My practice is rooted firmly in the principles of HAES and Intuitive Eating.
-I have been in practice for 3 years and have worked in both private practice and eating disorder treatment center settings and feel that collaboration with families and other members of the treatment team is vital to the success of treatment.
+I have experience working in treatment center settings in addition to my private practice.
+Collaboration with family members and a united clinical team is vital to the success of treatment.
 We all live in a diet-culture, weight-centered, weight-biased, fat-phobic society and sometimes the loved ones of clients need support and learning/un-learning of their own to gain awareness and understanding of the influence of society on values, belief-systems, and what is often mistaken for "health."
 I help families understand what the client is experiencing so that they can become allies in recovery for their loved one.

 Katie Peterman, Psy.D. is a licensed psychologist who specializes in working with adolescents and adults recovering from eating disorders, as well as those who have suffered from chronic dieting and body shame and are seeking to feel more at peace with food and in their bodies.
 When working with teens, Katie has advanced training in Adolescent-Focused Therapy for eating disorders and is certified in Family-Based Therapy for Anorexia.